Fire razes provision shops, corn mill in Hohoe

 Master Dzayon said the fire then spread rapidly to the nearby shops.

-Madam Hannah Amegbor, the owner of Amen Chop Bar, one of the affected shops, said she received a distress call at about 0457 hours that a fire had gutted her shop.
+Madam Hannah Amegbor, owner of Amen Chop Bar, one of the affected shops, said she received a distress call at about 0457 hours that fire had gutted her shop.

 She said when she arrived, the first provision shop was already in flames and efforts to douse the fire proved futile.